 - Gum tissue pulling away from tooth roots

 These issues should be brought to the immediate attention of Cedar Rapids family dentists Dr. Blaine McLaughlin and Dr. Meghan Mueller (Nelson).
 Proper treatment often relies on swift intervention.

 Some early stages of gum disease may respond well to a professional cleaning combined with better at-home care.
 Prescription mouthwash may also be needed to help guard against re-infection.

 When gum disease gets worse, tartar and calculus must be removed from below the gum line through scaling and root planing.
 With this treatment, special instruments are used to scrape hardened plaque and the bacteria it holds in place from all areas of the teeth.

 We can help treat gum disease, but we can’t prevent its recurrence.
 Only you can do that.
 Brush after every meal.
 Floss at least once a day.
 Visit our office every six months for professional cleanings.

 If you believe you may be suffering from gum disease, call Dental Touch Associates at 319-373-5082 to schedule a periodontal examination.
-Dr. McLaughlin and Dr. Nelson serve Cedar Rapids and all surrounding areas of Iowa.
+Dr. McLaughlin and Dr. Mueller (Nelson) serve Cedar Rapids and all surrounding areas of Iowa.